yonasBSD/ddoc/website/src/index.md

 You should be able to generate your site from whatever system, whatever version of the tool, and get the same style.

-You should also not have to deal with huge imported theming CSS files full of `important!` and crumbling under their complexity.
+You should also not have to deal with huge imported theming CSS files full of `!important` and crumbling under their complexity.

 Summarizing the goals and features of **ddoc**: